Transfer Your Credits with Ease

 You can also earn credit for taking on a new project or learning a new skill in the service on or on the job.
 To participate in the program, you'll enter a learning agreement with the military or your employer and a faculty mentor.
-You'll submit academic assignments about your Workplace Learning experience and earn up to 6 credits each semester for up to 15 credits total.
+You'll submit academic assignments about your Workplace Learning experience and earn up to 6 credits each semester.

 If you've taken college or graduate classes previously, you may be able to transfer them to your program at UMUC.
 You can apply as many as 70 credits from two-year schools and community colleges and as many as 90 credits from four-year colleges and universities to your bachelor's degree at UMUC as long as you earned at least a C in the courses, the courses apply to your UMUC curriculum, and the courses do not duplicate other courses for which credit has been awarded.